LevchenCoM/fastapi-alars-app/readme.md

 ```
 python3 -m venv venv
 ```
-Note - you can use any suitable for you method to create virtualenv.
+**Note: You can use any suitable for you method to create virtualenv.**

 Then install requirenments.
 Activate your virtualenv and do next steps: